Geoffrey Dickens: Paedophile ring investigation

 After the issue had been raised again by Labour MP Simon Danczuk in July 2014, the former Director of Public Prosecutions, Lord Macdonald, said the circumstances in which the dossier had gone missing were alarming, and recommended an inquiry into the fate of the dossier.

 Prime Minister David Cameron asked the Home Office Permanent Secretary to investigate what had happened to the missing dossier.
 Danczuk responded that another internal inquiry was merely trying to limit damage, and that a public inquiry was necessary to retain public confidence.
 The missing dossier has been linked with ongoing investigations into the Elm Guest House child abuse scandal.

 In 2015, a file from 1981 was released into the National Archives titled SECURITY.
 Sir Peter Hayman: allegations against former public official of unnatural sexual proclivities; security aspects, showing that the then-Prime Minister Margaret Thatcher had been briefed on the matter before the allegations were made public by Dickens.

 Legacy

 The journalist Patrick Cosgrave said of Dickens in his obituary: "Nobody thought more highly of his capacities than Dickens himself."
 Michael Brown, who had been his whip, remembered "a superb constituency man who held down a Tory majority in difficult northern, working-class seats..."
 Tristan Garel-Jones wrote that "Despite the conscious self-deprecation, he was shrewder than he let on."

 Personal life and death

 Dickens married Norma Boothby in 1956 and the couple had two children.
-He died in office, after a battle with liver cancer, in May 1995, aged 63.
+He died from liver cancer in Hertfordshire on 17 May 1995, at the age of 63.
 Controversially, his Liberal Democrat successor, Chris Davies, openly campaigned for election during Dickens's illness.